chrs-hoc/chrs-hoc.github.io/README.md

   width="70%"
   height="70%">

-4. Click on the blue hyperlink on the Virtual Radar UI (http://127.0.0.1:8081/VirtualRadar)
+4. Click the blue hyperlink on the Virtual Radar UI (http://127.0.0.1:8081/VirtualRadar)

 That will bring up the webpage with the ADS-B data plotted the map